Mindfulness for Kids: What it is and how to teach it

 Me too!
 And those are all great examples of NOT paying purposeful attention!
 Often, when we’re engaged in an activity, we’re not truly engaged in it.
 Instead, we are lost in our thoughts.
 We’re wondering what we’ll cook for dinner, whether we signed that permission slip, or when we last rang our mum/sister/best friend/hairdresser.
 And, most importantly, we don’t notice that we are absorbed in our thoughts, until something snaps us out of them.
 Like a whining child.
 Or a car horn.
 Or a clapping audience.

 Mindfulness is about noticing that your mind has wandered off in those moments, and then bringing it back to the present.
 The goal is not for your mind to never wander.
 This is what minds do.
 In fact, it is what they’re meant to do.
 The mindfulness is in the noticing.
-If you notice that your mind has wandered, then you’ve been mindful.
-Congratulations!
+If you notice that your mind has wandered, then you’ve been mindful!

-I know what you’re thinking.
+I know what you’re thinking though.
 You’re busy and you don’t have time to sit around meditating.
 The good news is that you don’t have to (although you certainly can if you want to!).
 Let’s use an example to demonstrate how a busy mum can incorporate mindfulness into her day.
 Here’s one I’m sure most of us have first hand experience of: it’s 3 minutes until you need to leave the house, and one of your children is shoe-less.
 I know in my house, there’s frequent yelling about shoes – and often one missing!
-Yeah, just one.
+Yep, just one.

 Here is a mindful response to this situation.
 First, I notice the shoe-less child.
 I feel irritated, or maybe angry.
 Instead of immediately reacting to those feelings (i.e. yelling at my child), I simply notice them.
 I notice that my jaw is tense, and that my heart is beginning to beat faster.
 I notice my thoughts.
 Maybe I’m wondering why this happens most mornings, or I’m worrying about being late.
 Again.
 Then, I’m going to acknowledge that these thoughts and feelings are there.
 I’m feeling annoyed.
 In that moment of noticing, I have given myself space.
 Space to take a breath, recognise that I’m experiencing annoyance, and respond, rather than react to the situation.
 I’ve not been triggered by my desire to get rid of this “bad” feeling, because I haven’t labelled it as such.
 I haven’t been judgemental.

 The ultimate goal of mindfulness, is to accept our experiences as they are, without judging them as “good” or “bad”.
 We often label our thoughts and feelings like this.
 Mindfulness helps us to be aware of these thoughts and feelings, without assigning labels to them.
 Thoughts and feelings are not good, or bad, they simply “are”.
 They come, and they go, and they do not have any power over us once we are able to accept this.
 When we are simply aware of their presence, and notice this coming and going, then we can choose how to respond to them.
 And that is the goal – to reach a place where we can respond to challenges thoughtfully, instead of reacting to them mindlessly.
+That is emotion regulation, and this is what we really want our kids to learn!

-It takes practice.
+But it takes practice.
 Lots of practice.
 I am sitting here, 13 years after I first heard of mindfulness, still practicing.
 But it does get easier, I promise.
 Don’t give up!

-How do I teach mindfulness to my child?
+So how do I teach mindfulness to my child?

 But how do I teach this difficult thing to my child, I hear you ask?!
 Well, that part is actually not as hard as you think!
 Children are already much more mindful than us adults.
 They’re not trying to multi task.
 They’re not juggling the demands of running a household, or maintaining a job.
 And when they complete an activity, they often become engrossed in it.
 Have you ever watched a child colour in?
 They do it with everything they’ve got!